 Anyone who sustains injuries of this nature will face long rehabilitation times and even permanent disability.
 The medical care needed can easily reach into the hundreds of thousands of dollars.

-Please know that drunk drivers are not just a danger to those inside of passenger vehicles.
+Please know that drunk drivers are not just a danger to those insides of passenger vehicles.
 They also pose a threat to:

 Anyone in and around the roadway is at risk of harm when someone is driving while intoxicated.